Ezekiel Stone Wiggins: Career and theories

 In 1876, the Wiggins advertised their summer home, consisting of Hunting Lodge dwelling, guests' house, wood, ice, and bath house on a wilderness property on the west shore of the Grand Lake, New Brunswick.

 Wiggins was an amateur historian who wrote "The History of Queens County" New Brunswick in a series of articles in the Saint John newspaper, The Watchman, in the fall and winter of 1876 and 1877.
 The History of Queens County by E. Stone Wiggins was edited by Richard and Sandra Thorne and was published in 1993 by the Queens County Historical Society, Saint John, New Brunswick.

 He ran unsuccessfully in 1878 to represent Queen's (New Brunswick federal electoral district), which was a federal electoral district in New Brunswick, Canada, that was represented in the House of Commons of Canada.
 The Wiggins collection of "Scraps concerning Queen's County election, Sept.
 17th, 1878" is in Library and Archives Canada.

 He was appointed federal civil servant in the finance department by Prime Minister John A. Macdonald in 1878.
 He continued to serve as a federal civil servant until 2 years before his death.
 From 1878-1892, the couple lived at 237 Daly Avenue, in Ottawa, Ontario.
 From 1892–93, the couple lived at Arbour House in Britannia, Ottawa.

 Wiggins wrote the Architecture of the Heavens containing a new theory of the universe and the extent of the deluge, and testimony of the Bible and geology in opposition to the views of Dr. Colenso.
 Wiggins' theorized that storms, unusual tides, earthquakes and cyclones were all caused by planetary attraction, and that both visible and invisible planets could shift the Earth's centre of Gravity.
 He claimed to have predicted the 1869 Saxby Gale.
 He claimed that the Sun was merely an electric light, which did not generate any heat.

 In 1901-02, Wiggins served as rector's warden at St. Stephen's Anglican Church (Ottawa).

 Wiggins theorized that the unusual proximity of Jupiter to the Earth and the action of the Moon upon Jupiter were responsible for the cold weather Canada experienced in the winter of 1904.

-Although Wiggins discovered Earth's second moon in 1882, it was reported in The Comber Herald in 1907 that astronomers were unable to verify the discovery.
+Although Wiggins claimed to have discovered Earth's second moon in 1882, it was reported in The Comber Herald in 1907 that astronomers were unable to verify the discovery.